nbertagnolli/nbertagnolli.github.io/_posts/2023-12-03-GPT_Function_Calling.md

 And now we get two `duck duck` every time!!!

 # Conclusion
 Tool/Function calling is a game changer in the LLM space.
 This allows us to use LLMs to orchestrate workflows with human language.
 This is incredibly powerful.
 Think about how UIs will change under this paradigm, or how users will be able to interact with APIs without technical know how.
 Take the knowledge we acquired here and go build something cool!
+A full Jupyter notebook can be found [here](https://gist.github.com/nbertagnolli/016badab109b46b9510206cf5e6e67c0).